johnwcowan/r7rs-work/Dictionaries.md

 then the thunk *failure* is invoked and its values returned.
 Otherwise, it is an error.

+`(dict-search `*dictionary key failure success*`)`

+This procedure is a workhorse for dictionary lookup, insert, and delete.
+The dictionary *dictionary* is searched for an association whose key is the same as *key* in the sense of *dictionary*'s comparator.
+If one is not found, then the *failure* procedure is tail-called with two continuation arguments, *insert* and *ignore*, and is expected to tail-call one of them.

+However, if such an association is found, then the *success* procedure is tail-called with the matching key of *dictionary*, the associated value, and two continuation arguments, *update* and *remove*, and is expected to tail-call one of them.

+It is an error if the continuation arguments are invoked other than in tail position in the *failure* and *success* procedures.
+It is also an error if the *failure* and *success* procedures return to their implicit continuation without invoking one of their continuation arguments.

+The behaviors of the continuations are as follows (where *obj* is any Scheme object):

+ *  Invoking `(`*insert value obj*`)` returns a dictionary that contains all the associations of *dictionary*, and in addition a new association that maps *key* to *value*.

+ *  Invoking `(`*ignore obj*`)` has no effects and returns *dictionary* unchanged.

+ *  Invoking `(`*update new-key new-value obj*`)` returns a dictionary that contains all the associations of *dictionary*, except for the association whose key is the same as *key*, which is replaced by a new association that maps *new-key* to *new-value*.

+ *  Invoking `(`*remove obj*`)` returns a dictionary that contains all the associations of *dictionary*, except for the association with key key.

+In all cases, *obj* is returned as a second value.

 ## The whole dictionary

+`(dict-size `*dictionary*`)`

+Returns an exact integer representing the number of associations in *dictionary*.

+`(dict-map `*proc dictionary*`)`

+Returns a dictionary similar to *dictionary* that maps each key of *dictionary* to the value that results from invoking *proc* on the corresponding key and value of *dictionary*.

+`(dict-filter `*pred dictionary*`)`

+Returns a dictionary similar to *dictionary* that contains just the associations of *dictionary* that satisfy *pred* when it is invoked on the key and value of the association.

+`(dict-for-each `*proc dictionary*`)`

+Invokes *proc* on each key of *dictionary* and its corresponding value in that order.
+This procedure is used for doing operations on the whole dictionary.
+Returns an unspecified value.
 `(dict-count `*pred dictionary*`)`

 Passes each association of dictionary as two arguments to *pred*